Britain Prepared

 Britain Prepared is a 1915 British documentary feature film directed by Charles Urban.
 The film is silent and made in black-and-white with some colour sequences in the Kinemacolor additive color process.

 The film documents Britain's military preparedness, showing scenes of the army and navy in preparation for war, and the manufacture of munitions.
-The film was made by the Cinema Committee, comprising Charles Urban, William Jury of Jury's Imperial Pictures and Tommy Welsh of Gaumont, at the behest of the covert British propaganda organisation, the War Propaganda Bureau (also known as Wellington House).
+The film was made by the Cinema Committee, comprising Charles Urban, William Jury of Jury's Imperial Pictures, and Tommy Welsh of Gaumont, at the behest of the covert British propaganda organisation, the War Propaganda Bureau (also known as Wellington House).
 It was the first major British official film of World War I.

 Production

 The film was produced during the Autumn of 1915.
 The army sections were filmed at Aldershot by Gaumont camera operators in September, showing the training of recruits and culminating in a review of troops by George V on 30 September.
-The naval scenes were filmed in September and October by Charles Urban, who operated one of the cameras, alongside Teddy Tong, Charlie Weddup and Fred Wilson.
-The fleet was filmed off Scapa Flow under conditions of great security, as naval officialdom was worried by the film depicting identifiable stretches of coastline.
+The naval scenes were filmed in September and October by Charles Urban, who operated one of the cameras, alongside Teddy Tong, Charlie Weddup, and Fred Wilson.
+The fleet was filmed off Scapa Flow under strict security, as naval officialdom was concerned that the film would depict identifiable stretches of coastline.
 Sequences of the fleet at sea were filmed in Kinemacolor.
 The section of munitions manufacture used film previously produced by Vickers Ltd, and included scenes showing women munition workers.
-The film also featured the launch of battleship and the launch of a submarine.
+The film also featured the launch of the battleship and the launch of a submarine.

 Release and reception

-The film was premiered at the Empire Theatre, London, on 29 December 1915, before an audience of political and military dignitaries.
+The film premiered at the Empire Theatre, London, on 29 December 1915, before an audience of political and military dignitaries.
 It was introduced by the First Lord of the Admiralty Arthur Balfour.
 It was shown in two halves: 'The New Army in the Making' and 'The Sure Shield of Britain and Empire'.
 It was accompanied by orchestral music specially composed by Herman Finck.

 These are the sections of the film as it was originally exhibited: